shahyarrrr/mini-grep/README.md

 minigrep is a simple implementation of the grep utility that searches for specific text patterns in files.
 This version includes custom formatting for matched text (highlighting and underlining) and flexible command-line options.

-## Features

-- Search for text patterns in files
-- Case-sensitive and case-insensitive search options
-- Colored and underlined output for matched text
-- Line number display for matches
-- Simple and intuitive command-line interface

 ## Installation

 Make sure you have Rust installed on your system.
 Then: